If your time is short:

 IQ, OQ, PQ protocols are methods for demonstrating that equipment being used or installed will offer a high degree of quality assurance such that production processes will consistently manufacture products that meet quality requirements.

-Since these concepts are complex, it’s best to understand them one by one.
+Since these concepts are complex, it’s best to understand them individually.

 Installation Qualification (IQ)

-Newly installed or modified equipment must first be validated to determine if it’s capable of producing the desired results through Design Qualification (DQ)—a protocol defined as the documented verification of a proposed design’s ability to meet the requirements it needs to fulfill.
+Newly installed or modified equipment must first be validated to determine if it can produce the desired results through Design Qualification (DQ)—a protocol defined as the documented verification of a proposed design’s ability to meet the requirements it needs to fulfill.

 For example, a physical instrument or tool may require a specific amount of floor space, certain operating conditions, and an assurance that no damage exists on the unit.
 For software, IQ typically involves (but is in no way limited to) verifying folder structures are correctly established and ensuring that the minimum system requirements are met.